KristianOellegaard/django-hvad/docs/public/models.rst

 .. note:: The :djterm:`Meta <meta-options>` class of the model may not use the
           translatable fields in :attr:`~django.db.models.Options.order_with_respect_to`.
+.. note:: TranslatedFields cannot contain a field named ``master``, as this name
+          is reserved by hvad to refer to the :term:`Shared Model`.
+Also, special field ``language_code`` can be overriden in order to set it to be a different type of field, or change its options.

 ***********************
 New and Changed Methods